Poodle skirt: Popularity

 When spinning, the skirt would flare out.

 Movie stars commonly wore this type of skirt, and it featured widely in magazines and advertising.
 Many consumers were eager to keep up with Hollywood's fashions, adding to the skirt's popularity.

 The decorations could be chosen to reflect the wearer's interests.

 The skirt proved most popular with teenage girls, and in 1952 mail-order catalogs dedicated to poodle skirts were made.
 Known as the "first teenage fashion trend", these skirts were perfect for dancing.
 It could also be said that the skirt's ability to be customized led to its success with teenagers, as it reflected individual personalities.

 Modern poodle skirts

 The poodle skirt remains one of the most memorable symbols of the 1950s in the United States and is frequently worn as a novelty retro item, part of a nostalgic outfit.
 A similar design of these skirts became popular in the years 2009–2010.
 The skirts had been shortened but the newer designs retained the original waistband.
-Today, poodle skirts are made out of modern felt and are simply reproductions of the originals.
+New poodle skirts are made out of modern felt and are simply reproductions of the originals.